Prinsenbeek: Buildings

 The pump at the Markt is a reconstruction from 1975 of the pump from 1874, which was destroyed in 1935.

 The Mariachapel was built in 1953, and renamed in 1980 into 'Chapel of Peace', in remembrance of the people who died in the second World War.

 The church, built on the Market square.

 A sculpture of a slowtrain, which was used to drive on the railroad.

+Transportation

+Bus 373 connects Prinsenbeek with Breda railway station and Zevenbergen.
+Bus 216 connects Prinsenbeek with Etten-Leur.

+Education and recreation

+There are 3 schools in Prinsenbeek; De Griffioen, De Horizon and a Montessori school.

+At the eastern part of Prinsenbeek near the A16, there is a park called Overbos, stretching for over a kilometer parallel with the highway.

+There is a football club at the Heikantsestraat named Beek Vooruit.